-I am a Lecturer at the Department of Bioengineering, where I lead the Behavioural Neuroscience and Neuroprosthetics (Be.Neuro) Lab.
-My research focuses on understanding how the brain learns and controls movement.
-I also work to leverage this knowledge and develop neuroprosthetic technologies that restore movement to people with motor disability, especially Parkinson’s disease, tremor, and paralysis.
-In the lab, we pursue these goals based on a combination of behavioural experiments, high-yield neural recordings, data analysis techniques, and computational models.
+My lab primarily focuses on understanding how the brain learns and controls behaviour.
+Our experiments revolve around questions in motor control, but we also collaborate with researchers investigating other aspects of behaviour.
+In addition, we are interested in leveraging this knowledge and develop neuroprosthetic technologies that restore movement to people with motor disability, especially Parkinson’s disease, tremor, and paralysis.
+The team pursues these goals based on a combination of behavioural experiments, high-yield neural recordings, data analysis techniques, and computational models.

-For more information about my research, visit the Be.Neuro Lab website.
+For more information about my research, visit the Be.Neural Lab website.

 et al., 2020, Long-term stability of cortical population dynamics underlying consistent behavior, Nature Neuroscience, Vol:23, ISSN:1097-6256, Pages:260-270